salsita/react-training/README.md

 The main purpose of this exercise is to try [stateless components](https://reactjs.org/docs/components-and-props.html#functional-and-class-components).

 * Continue with your previous project or open `01-react-stateful`
-* Modify `UsersList` component into stateless [function](https://reactjs.org/docs/components-and-props.html#functional-and-class-components) component
+* Modify `UserList` component into stateless [function](https://reactjs.org/docs/components-and-props.html#functional-and-class-components) component

 ### UserTypes